JunaidKhan444/Task-Manager/README.md

 # Project Task Manager API

 The Project Task Manager API is a RESTful web service built using the Laravel framework.
 It provides functionalities for managing user accounts, task lists, tasks, and task statuses.
+It's like a Todo App.

 ## Features